Gröndalshús Writer's Home

 A Writer‘s Home in the Heart of the Old Town

 At the corner of Fischersund and Mjóstræti, in the oldest part of Reykjavik, stands a small red house with big history.
 This house is called Gröndal‘s House after its former owner, the writer, artist and scholar Benedikt Gröndal, who lived in the house from 1888 until his death in 1907.
-The house is owned by the City of Reykjavik and run as a literary house and residency by the Reykjavik UNESCO City of Literature, in cooperation with the Reykjavik City Museum, the Reykjavik City Library and Icelandair Hotel Reykjavik Marina.
+The house is owned by the City of Reykjavik and run as a literary house and residency by the Reykjavik UNESCO City of Literature.

 The house opened to the public in June 2017 after extensive renovations.

 In Gröndal‘s parlours on the main floor, his memory is honoured with an exhibition about his life and work, as well as that of Reykjavik during his lifetime.
 At that time the capital to be was only a small, albeit fast growing, village.
 The exhibition is in English and Icelandic and includes photographs, texts and multimedia.
-Regular literary events and salon readings will also be hosted in the writer‘s home, where Gröndal created some of his best known work, both writings and drawings.
+Regular literary events and salon readings are also hosted in this writer‘s home, where Gröndal created some of his best known work, both writings and drawings.

 Flat and Workspace